sieve-project/sieve/docs/port.md

-## Port a new controller:
+## Testing a new controller:
-To port a controller, please first run `python3 start_porting.py your-controller`.
+To test a new controller using Sieve, please first run `python3 start_porting.py your-controller`.
 It will create a folder like this
 ```
 examples/